oleksiivykhor/regex_generator/README.md

 RegexGenerator.generate('45', 'some text 45', exact_target: true)
 ```

+Allowed options:
-So far one option `:exact_target` is available.
-When it `true` regex will
-generated for exact target value
+ - `:exact_target` - When it `true` regex will generated for exact target value
+ - `:self_recognition` - Symbols that will be represented as itself.
+Can be string or array

 ## Contributing